iobis/pacman-pipeline-training/README.md

 ssh testuser@lfw-ds001-i035.lifewatch.dev
 ```

-- Then click Connect and enter your password
+- Then connect to the newly created SSH target and enter your password
 - You can now open your folder `/home/testuser/PacMAN-pipeline` in the Explorer

+## Running the pipeline

+- Click `pipeline` in the NPM scripts panel on the bottom left